podrain/podvapor/README.md

 - JSON file with podcast data, accessible via URL
 - Episode audio files with length, filetype, and duration metadata
-- Deno Deploy environment variables
+- Deno Deploy™ environment variables

 For now, Podvapor only provides hosting for your podcast feed.
 It doesn't create or host your audio files, or their associated metadata required by podcast feeds.
 That is still up to you.
 There may be more guidance on how to do this in the future.